roberttwomey/ucsd-ml-art/README.md

   * Poster (poster talk)
   * Exhibition
 * Participation - 10%
   * Small assignments/tasks as they arise.
+  * Finding and sharing resources on our course slack.

 Work will be evaluated on quality of concept, degree of experimentation, and technical realization.
 I will share a rubric with the first project assignment.

 ### Group Work

 This course will be a mix of group work and individual work depending on the needs of each assignment.
 I want you each to develop your own personal research interests, but also to pool your resources and talents to produce the best projects possible.

+### Project Critiques and Group Discussions

+We will have critique/group discussion for each of the projects this quarter.

 ## Schedule